Merrill Keiser

-Merrill Samuel "Sam" Keiser Jr. (died October 26, 2023) was an American political candidate from Fremont, Ohio.
+Merrill Samuel "Sam" Keiser Jr. (May 14, 1944 – October 26, 2023) was an American political candidate from Fremont, Ohio.
 He was an owner-operator truck driver and was a candidate in the Democratic primary for United States Senate in May 2006, for the seat held by Republican R. Michael DeWine.
 Ohio election law requires only 1000 signatures to run for Senate as a major party primary candidate, and Keiser claimed to single-handedly gather these signatures.
 He lost the primary by a large margin to Sherrod Brown for the Ohio United States Senate election, 2006, receiving 163,628 votes (21.89%).

-Keiser was a U.S. Army veteran who served in Iran and in Vietnam.
-He held a Bachelor in Science degree in Watershed Management from the University of Colorado and also held a Master of Divinity degree in Christian Education from Denver Seminary.
+Keiser graduated from Fremont Ross High School in 1963.
+He joined the U.S. Army in 1963, and served in Iran in 1965 and in Vietnam during the Vietnam War.
+Upon leaving the army in 1966, he attended the Colorado State University College of Forestry and Natural Resources and received a Bachelor of Science degree in Watershed Management in 1970.
+He rejoined the Army in 1971.
+He received a Master of Divinity degree in Christian Education from Denver Seminary.

 Keiser held several controversial positions.
 He is a vocal proponent of "traditional values" including heterosexual marriage - between one man and one woman only; appointment of strict constructionist jurists on every level, especially the Alabama Supreme Court, federal district courts and the Supreme Court; the Second Amendment; capital punishment; "winning" the war on terror; teaching and encouraging school prayer; taxpayer-financed school vouchers; and a "Biblical" view of Israel.